 Over the last four years I have consistently drawn attention to the state's inadequate level of investment in female prisons, especially compared with male prisons.
-The number of women in prison has been rising at a markedly faster rate than the number of men and yet virtually all of the investment in new units has targeted male prisoners.
-The only new accommodation designed and intended for female prisoners is located at the West Kimberley Regional Prison in Derby.
-This opened in late 2012 and currently houses around 24 women, predominantly from the Kimberley region.
-Apart from this, the female prisoners have essentially been allocated parts of the estate that were no longer needed for male prisoners.
+The number of women in prison has been rising at a markedly faster rate than the number of men and yet virtually all of the investment in new units has targeted male prisoners.^{vi} The only new accommodation designed and intended for female prisoners is located at the West Kimberley Regional Prison in Derby.
+This opened in late 2012 and currently houses around 24 women, predominantly from the Kimberley region.^{vii} Apart from this, the female prisoners have essentially been allocated parts of the estate that were no longer needed for male prisoners.^{viii}

 Bandyup Women's Prison is the state's primary women's prison, holding over 60 per cent of the female prisoner population.
-As a result of inadequate investment in the women's estate, it is the state's most problematic prison in terms of overcrowding, inadequate v See paragraphs 4.14-4.19.
+As a result of inadequate investment in the women's estate, it is the state's most problematic prison in terms of overcrowding, inadequate

+See paragraphs 4.14-4.19.
 This issue has been raised on numerous occasions by this Office and there have been a number of falls at Greenough, including at least one that resulted in hospitalisation.
 The Department remains at significant legal risk: OICS, Report of an Announced Inspection of Greenough Regional Prison, Report No. 66 (June 2010) iii- iv; OICS, Annual Report 2010-2011, 4.

-vi In addition to the new West Kimberley Regional Prison, new units for men have been added to Casuarina Prison, Hakea Prison, Albany Prison, Wooroloo Prison Farm and Karnet Prison Farm; Pardelup has been converted from a work camp to a prison; new work camps for men have been opened at Wyndham, Warburton and Dowering; Acacia Prison is undergoing a substantial expansion; and a new facility (Wandoo) has opened for males aged 18 to 24.
+Vi In addition to the new West Kimberley Regional Prison, new units for men have been added to Casuarina Prison, Hakea Prison, Albany Prison, Wooroloo Prison Farm and Karnet Prison Farm; Pardelup has been converted from a work camp to a prison; new work camps for men have been opened at Wyndham, Warburton and Dowering; Acacia Prison is undergoing a substantial expansion; and a new facility (Wandoo) has opened for males aged 18 to 24.

-vii Broome Regional Prison now houses only a handful of female prisoners who have court appearances in Broome. viii See below regarding developments at Greenough itself.
-In 2011, a number of transportable units, originally intended and purchased for a totally different environment (the minimum security male Karnet Prison resources and impoverished facilities, ix A decent capacity for Bandyup as currently configured would be around 180-200.
+vii Broome Regional Prison now houses only a handful of female prisoners who have court appearances in Broome.

+viii See below regarding developments at Greenough itself.
+In 2011, a number of transportable units, originally intended and purchased for a totally different environment (the minimum security male Karnet Prison Farm) were diverted to Bandyup where they sit uneasily within the layout and needs of the prison.

+resources and impoverished facilities.^{ix} A decent capacity for Bandyup as currently configured would be around 180-200.
 During 2012 it commonly housed 280 to 290 prisoners, and numbers sometimes topped 300.